 - Creating fitness and nutrition plans for your clients to follow

 - Assessing fitness levels and modifying exercise plans accordingly

 - Monitoring and adjusting programs based on your client’s progress

 - Offering information & resources on health and fitness issues

 Client safety is a big part of your role as a personal trainer, so you’ll need a firm understanding of what to do in any given medical emergency.
 You’ll be dealing with lots of clients, too, so your organisational skills need to be spot on to keep track of the progress of everyone receiving fitness instruction from you.

 So, as you can see, the job is one that lets you meet lots of new people every day and help them on their journey to fitness and all the benefits that come along with it.
-At Online Courses Australia, our Certificate in Nutrition and Business is just one of many of the high-quality CPD-approved online courses that we offer for fitness professionals, with every hour studied equalling 1 CPD point.
+At Online Courses Australia, our Nutrition and Business course is just one of many of the high-quality CPD-approved online courses we offer for fitness professionals, with every hour studied equalling 1 CPD point.